aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 In this exercise, you'll provision an Azure Stream Analytics job in your Azure subscription, and use it to process a stream of real-time data.
 Before starting the exercise on Microsoft Learn, you'll need to prepare a cloud shell environment for your Azure subscription.

-1.   if you are not Sign into your Azure subscription in the  [Azure portal](https://portal.azure.com/)  at  `https://portal.azure.com`, using your Azure subscription credentials.
+1. If you are not already signed into the Azure portal, sign in to the  [Azure portal](https://portal.azure.com/)  at  `https://portal.azure.com`, with the Azure credentials from the Lab Environment output page.

 2. Use the  **[>_]**  button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a  _**Bash**_  environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here: